- 1. Iceland Airwaves, Iceland

 It is an overall great event not only for the incredible quality of the music, but also for the settings: imagine listening to some great jazz in the middle of the forest, or in the pretty square of a lovely village.
 And some of the world’s best beaches are nearby too.
 Visitors can stay in one of the various camping sites or in some bed and breakfast accommodation, and top off their visit with some fabulous local food and wine!

 16. Super Bock Super Rock, Portugal

 We uncover this one last year.
 Super Bock Super Rock Festival is held in Aldeia do Meco, in the outskirts of Lisbon, and Eddie Vedder, Massive Atack and Kasabian played there already.
-We could see a very young audience, a just fine camping zone, outstanding VIP area (not difficult, after all it is VIP!) and a great location by the beach.
+We could see a very young audience, a just fine camping zone, outstanding VIP area (not difficult, after all, it is VIP!) and a great location by the beach.

 This year it will take part in July, at Nations Park, Lisbon, and it will be the 21st edition of one of Portugal’s main festivals.
-A 3 day pass is around $100 – a day ticket is half price – and Sting, Blur, Florence and the Machine and many others are already confirmed.
+A 3-day pass is around $100 – a day ticket is half price – and Sting, Blur, Florence and the Machine and many others are already confirmed.

-SBSR surprises the crowds every year with pretty diverse line ups.
-Metallica, Rage Against The Machine, Ben Harper, Arcade Fire, Incubus… a never ending list that pleases very different crowds every year.
+SBSR surprises the crowds every year with pretty diverse lineups.
+Metallica, Rage Against The Machine, Ben Harper, Arcade Fire, Incubus… a never-ending list that pleases very different crowds every year.

-Have a look to Maruxaina‘s blog here.
+Have a look at Maruxaina‘s blog here.